joanneqiu07/NBA-Salary-Prediction/README.md

 9. RandomForest
 Build a random forest model and check its performance.

+10. Cross Validation
+Use cross validation to improve the models.

 # Scope and limitations
 The limitation of this program is that the features need to be modified according to different Datasets.
 You can modify the parameters according to your purpose.
 More features can be extended to make different predictions.